 Whilst out on our controlled training, the Anglesey Circuit weather system did give us a bit of the training we needed.
-The head wind is going to be a huge factor when it comes to cycling for a prolonged period of time; yes six laps around the track and you can still push through it on your own, but after 40 miles of cycling, the slightest of head winds isn’t going to be very easy on the legs.
+The headwind is going to be a huge factor when it comes to cycling for a prolonged period of time; yes six laps around the track and you can still push through it on your own, but after 40 miles of cycling, the slightest of headwinds aren’t going to be very easy on the legs.

-Maybe next time we should try the old cycling technique of relaying in a line, like you often see in the Tour de France, were the front man takes the wind off everyone else, then after a certain time frame you swap.
+Maybe next time we should try the old cycling technique of relaying in a line like you often see in the Tour de France where the frontman takes the wind off everyone else, then after a certain time frame, you swap.
 It could prove a useful tool in the big challenge.

 You might be wondering what the main aim of this cycling challenge is for?
 Well anyone who knows about the Mission Motorsport charity, know that their aim is to; retrain and rehabilitate injured soldier through Motorsport.

 This wasn’t the first time we stopped and it won’t be the last (Photo Credit – Heather Roberts)

 So whilst we do need more training and we know that the 240 miles are going to be a gruelling one we owe it to the guys at the Mission Motorsport Charity to complete this ride, but we can only do it with your help as we have set a goal of how much we want to raise and if you can help us smash that goal then you would be helping out a very worthy cause.